tamerfrombk/mkproj/README.md

 | Language | Flag     | Environment Created |
 | -------- | -------- | ------------------- |
 | `C`      | `[cC]`   | ![c tree](/resources/c/tree.png) |

+### Contributing

+Simply raise a PR with your changes.
+Once review is done and all is well, I'll merge your changes in.